CUBRID/cubrid-testtools/CTP/README.md

 	                       /answers
 	                             /int_primary_key_test.answer
 	  ```
-   * When you also want to examine query plan of a case, you have two options:
+   * If you want to examine the query plan of a case, you have two options to achieve:
      - Create an empty ``case_name.queryPlan`` file in the test case directory, its query plan will be printed with the results of queries
 	  ```
 	  _08_primary_foreign_key